Reef Television is an independent television production company with an international reputation for making high-quality programmes.

 Reef prides itself on producing innovative content for multiple broadcasters in both peak time and daytime slots and has made many hundreds of hours of factual programmes for clients including the BBC, Channel 4, Discovery, ITV, Channel 5 and UKTV.

 Reef creates format and develops ideas across a range of factual and entertainment programmes and also has an in-house facilities department that includes the latest camera technology and ten fully HD Avid suites.

 Reef Television was set up in 2003 by Richard Farmbrough, who previously worked as a producer at the BBC and at Talkback Productions.
 The company’s Director of Production is Paul Hanrahan and Stuart Layzell sits on the company’s board as non-executive director.
-The company’s Popular Factual Department is led by Alex Dundas and Ben Weston heads up Specialist Factual.
+Ben Weston is Head of Specialist Factual and Reef’s Popular Factual Department has Rachel Platt as executive producer.

-The company’s shows have sold in over 30 territories around the world.
+The company’s shows have sold in multiple territories around the world.
 In addition to broadcaster-commissioned shows, Reef has pioneered alternative funding models, including AFP and sponsorship deals.